timsilog/botskeee/README.md

 - `!status`: Check if the queue is open.
 - `!join <username?>`: Join the queue. `username` is required for the first time, then no longer needed every time after.
 Calling `!join <username>` otherwise updates your Fortnite name in the database. `username` needs to be their Fortnite name, not their Epic Games name.
 - `!dropme`: Remove yourself from the list.
+- `!skipme`: Move yourself to the end of the line.
 - `!spot`: See where you are in line.

 ## --- MOD-ONLY COMMANDS ---